 HDMI, the HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC.

-Video Connection
+Video (Basic) Connection

 This is an example of a connection using the Video jack.
+Go to the top of page 11 for specific instructions.